freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-roles-and-responsibilies/task-7.md

 ---

-She is looking for a job in the HR department.
+She is responsible for the HR department.

-### --feedback--

-Bob's statement indicates she already has a significant role, not that she is seeking employment.

 ## --video-solution--

-1
+4